 Stagnant product development

-MoneyGuidePro’s satisfaction score in the T3 survey dropped from 7.9 (2024) to 7.67 (2025), the lowest among major planning platforms.
-RightCapital, by contrast, scores 8.52 and ships quarterly feature updates.
+MoneyGuidePro’s satisfaction score in the T3 survey dropped from 7.9 in 2024 to 7.62 in the 2026 survey, the lowest among major planning platforms.
+RightCapital, by contrast, scores 8.40 and ships quarterly feature updates.
 Advisors are not just evaluating features; they are evaluating trajectory.
 A platform that stopped improving is a platform you will eventually leave.

 Support frustrations